Patient and public engagement

 |Audience||Medical students and patient-lived experience of genetic condition|

-To deliver a patient experience teaching aid of approx 30 minutes, comprising of a Chinese patient talking about their experience of having a genetic condition and their experience of clinical genomic services in China.
+To deliver a patient experience teaching aid of approximately 30 minutes, comprising of a Chinese patient talking about their experience of having a genetic condition and their experience of clinical genomic services in China.

 The video would be used as a teaching aid for both online and face-to-face teaching.